- The Players

 - Eight bid: where all players must bid eight in an 8-card deal.

 Far Whist is a free program by Vincent Brévart with which you can play Elevator Whist, Oh Hell!, Romanian Whist and many other variations.

-Classicard from Arcane Labs for the Microsoft Xbox 360 includes a Romanian Whist game that can be played online or against the computer.
+Classicard from Mana Battery for the Microsoft Xbox 360 includes a Romanian Whist game that can be played online or against the computer.